Expand your credentials with Summer Institute courses

 Certificate Students: Complete the online application.

 Law and Graduate Students: Degree-seeking law or graduate students currently enrolled in an accredited graduate program should complete the online application form.
-A letter from their school’s registrar reflecting the applicant’s status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student will need to be uploaded.
-Note: Hamline MSL students do not need a letter of good standing from the registrar.
+A letter from their school’s registrar reflecting the applicant’s status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student will need to be provided.

 Attorneys: Attorneys may apply for summer courses by completing the online application form.
 Attorneys will be granted special student status.